 If you're setting up a brand new Ultra as your first device, you simply follow along the instructions to get things connected.
 Usually this is straightforward, but sometimes things will time-out and you might have to repeat the process if the camera isn't found first time.

 We've found Arlo's Hub products to get progressively better.
-From the original Arlo Hub, through the Pro and to the Smart Hub of the Ultra, the design has got less intrusive and the stability has gotten better.
+From the original Arlo Hub, through the Pro and to the Smart Hub of the Ultra, the design has got less intrusive and the stability has got better.
 The original - going back several years - was slightly more temperamental.
-The Smart Hub has been totally stable over the month we've been using it.
+The Smart Hub has been totally stable over the 4 months we've been using it.

 Arlo Ultra really needs an Arlo Smart subscription